dev-xo/remix-saas/README.md

     ·
     <a href="https://twitter.com/DEV_XO2">Twitter</a>
     <br/>
-    A Stripe focused Remix Stack with Social Authentication, Subscriptions Management, Testing and a few more features.
+    An open source Remix Stack that integrates Stripe Subscriptions, Social Authentication, Testing and a few more features.
 SQLite version.
 Deploys to Fly.io
   </p>
 </p>